basbiezemans/fptools-for-python-3/Maybe.md

 ## Maybe monad

 Let's say we want to do a sequence of operations on a value but it's possible that this value becomes `None` during any one operation.
 A None value isn't very useful to us and can potentially break our code.
-To avoid this problem we decide to treat a value as "maybe just a value, or nothing".
+To avoid this problem we decide to treat a value as "maybe nothing, or just a value".

 We can implement this as follows: